 Why choose Asda Mobile?

 For a pure PAYG provider, Asda Mobile is cheap.
-Not as cheap, perhaps, when compared to like for like data, minutes and texts from some mobile contract providers, but with Asda Mobile's flexible bundles (where you can change the amount of minutes, data and texts you have available every 30 days) you have a better chance of only paying for what you use than you do with a contract SIM.
+Not as cheap, perhaps, when compared to like-for-like data, minutes and texts from some mobile contract providers, but with Asda Mobile's flexible bundles (where you can change the amount of minutes, data and texts you have available every 30 days) you have a better chance of only paying for what you use than you do with a 12-month contract SIM.

 - No contract – No one really likes being tied into a contract.
 It's just something we all accept as there are often no other choices, or at least the alternatives are far less appealing.
 Asda Mobile strikes a nice balance between cost and flexibility with its PAYG 30-day bundles